 You usually enter a spa at the bottom of the totem pole, and the estheticians who have been there longer get the busier days and shifts (during the day on Saturdays and Sundays).
-Depending on the spa's rules of booking, a more senior esthetician might be completely booked before you get your first appointment.
-Some spas do try to spread the bookings out amongst the estheticians.
+Depending on the spa's rules of booking, a more senior esthetician might be booked entirely before you get your first appointment.
+Some spas do try to spread the reservations out amongst the estheticians.

 If you don't have any appointments for the day, some spas will put you "on call."
 You have to be available if someone requests a facial, but you aren't compensated unless they call you in.
 Most spas also get most of their business on weekends, so be prepared to work on Saturday and Sunday (if you are fortunate enough to get those days).

 Be Wary of Big Salary Claims

 An esthetics school is in the business of attracting new students.
 In other words, they’re selling themselves.
 Be skeptical if they talk about their graduates who are making $50,000 to $75,000 a year.
 This is the VERY RARE exception.

 The Bureau of Labor Statistics reports that skin care specialists made a median wage of $14.47 an hour in 2015.
 The highest-paid 10 percent in the profession earned more than $29.49 an hour, while the lowest-paid 10% earned less than $8.80.
 The good news is that they reported that there are 55,000 jobs out there currently, and the field is expected to grow at a rate of 12% a year.